 The bigger your deposit, the smaller the total cost of your mortgage will be.
-Mortgage rates are set out in different loan-to-value (LTV) bands.
-A larger deposit results in a lower LTV and lower LTVs often have lower interest rates.
+Mortgage rates are set out in different loan-to-value (LTV) bands with different rates accordingly.
+A larger deposit results in a lower LTV, and because you’re borrowing a smaller proportion of the property’s value, lower LTVs often have lower interest rates.
 Your LTV is calculated by:

 Value of property – your deposit = Your mortgage loan